paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-01-29-melbourne.markdown

 ## The Spiritual Home of Australian Sport
 Given Australia's passion for sport, it's perhaps no surprise that the MCG -- whilst outside the CBD -- still forms an integral part of the city.
 Its six large light towers dominate the landscape around Melbourne's 'Sports and Entertainment Precinct', a huge section of parkland littered with sporting venues of every size and description.

-{% figure l-pull-left "The cauldron from the 1956 Olympic Games" %}
+{% figure u-pull-left "The cauldron from the 1956 Olympic Games" %}
 {% picture supporting /2010/01/melbourne_olympic_cauldron.jpg %}
 {% endfigure %}